Sir John Gell, 1st Baronet

-Sir John Gell, 1st Baronet (22 June 1593 – 26 October 1671) was an English landowner from Derbyshire, who acted as local Parliamentarian commander for most of the First English Civil War before resigning in May 1646.
+Sir John Gell (22 June 1593 – 26 October 1671) was an English military officer who acted as local Parliamentarian commander for most of the First English Civil War from 1643 to his resignation in 1646.
 He was notorious for parading the body of his Royalist opponent through Derby after the Battle of Hopton Heath in March 1643.

-Reputedly the richest man in Derbyshire, Gell proved an effective and energetic general, but the plundering conducted by his often unpaid troops provoked numerous complaints to Parliament.
+A member of the landed gentry, Gell was from Hopton, Derbyshire.
+Reputedly the richest man in Derbyshire, he proved an effective and energetic general, but the plundering conducted by his often unpaid troops provoked numerous complaints to Parliament.
 According to Puritan diarist Lucy Hutchinson, he "had not understanding to judge the equity of the cause, nor piety, nor holiness", while his men were "the most licentious, ungovernable wretches that belonged to the Parliament".

-Gell resigned his commission just before the First Civil War ended in 1646, and his ambiguous stance during the Second English Civil War meant he was removed from all his positions in February 1649.
+Gell resigned his commission just before the First English Civil War ended in 1646, and his ambiguous stance during the Second English Civil War meant he was removed from all his positions in February 1649.
 Implicated in a Royalist plot in 1650, he was sentenced to life imprisonment but released due to ill health three years later.
-Pardoned after the Stuart Restoration in 1660, he lived quietly in London where he died in October 1671.
+Pardoned after the Stuart Restoration in 1660, he died in London October 1671.

-Personal details
+Personal life

-John Gell was born 22 June 1593 in Hopton, Derbyshire to Thomas Gell (1532–1594) and Millicent Sacheverell (1571–1618).
+John Gell was born 22 June 1593 in Hopton, Derbyshire, to Thomas Gell (1532–1594) and Millicent Sacheverell (1571–1618).
 His father died shortly before the birth of his younger brother Thomas (1594–1656), and his mother married John Curzon (1552–1632) of Kedleston Hall, where Gell lived until 1614.
 He formed a close relationship with his half-brother Sir John Curzon (1598–1686).

 In January 1609, Gell married Elizabeth Willoughby (1600–1642), daughter of Sir Percival Willoughby of Wollaton Hall in Nottinghamshire.
 They had six children who reached adulthood; Millicent (1611–1652), Bridgett (1612–1680), John (1613–1689), William (1615–1642), Elizabeth (1617–1707) and Eleanor (1620–1713).

 In 1648, he married Mary Stanhope (died 1653), widow of Sir John Stanhope, an act that provoked much comment among his neighbours.
 She belonged to the leading Royalist family in Derbyshire while Gell had pursued a long running feud first with her husband, then with her brother-in-law after the former's death in 1638.
 The marriage lasted less than a year.